kuzzleio/kuzzle/doc/2/guides/main-concepts/authentication/index.md

 When you're sending HTTP requests from a browser you can instruct Kuzzle to `load` and `store` authentication tokens within an [HTTP Cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies).
-If a cookie is stored in the browser
 This is possible thanks to the option [cookieAuth](/core/2/api/protocols/http#cookieAuth) in [auth:login](/core/2/api/controllers/login), [auth:logout](/core/2/api/controllers/logout), [auth:checkToken](/core/2/api/controllers/checkToken), [auth:refreshToken](/core/2/api/controllers/refreshToken)

 ::: warning